-As we all know UNESCO, is a special organisation of the United Nations which have 193 member nations.
+As of 2018 UNESCO have 1073 approved world heritage site spread within United Nation’s 193 member nations.
+And India ranks 6th amongst them by acquiring 36 sites led consecutively by Italy(53), China(52), Spain(46), France(43) and Germany(42) and also tops among South Asian countries(36 out of 59).
 Based in Paris, France, UNESCO with its constitution fully came into force in 1946.
 According to United Nation’s charter this organisation mainly focuses on education, culture, natural sciences, social sciences and communication.
-Securing cultural and natural world heritage sites is one of UNESCO’s main promoted programmes among international science programmes, preserving human rights, freedom of press, literacy and world literature translations.
+Securing of cultural and natural world heritage sites is one of UNESCO’s main promoted programmes among international science ceminars, preserving human rights, freedom of press, literacy and world literature translations.

 Heritage Sites Location